-Stage one of the project, which involved the relocation of the UniBar and rejuvination of the Cloisters was completed in February 2019.
-Learn more about the UniBar & Cloisters project.
-The upgrade to the Lady Symon building, due for completion in late 2020, also forms part of the overall project.
+Stage one of the project, which involved the relocation of the UniBar and refresh of the Cloisters, was completed in February 2019.
+Read more about the UniBar and Cloisters project.